Spiral of silence: Isolating the factors that remove isolation

-Traditionally, social isolation has been represented as a one-dimensional construct organized around the notion of a person's position outside the peer group and refers to isolation from the group as a result of being excluded from the group by peers.
+Traditionally, social isolation has been presented as a one-dimensional construct organized around the notion of a person's position outside the peer group and refers to isolation from the group as a result of being excluded from the group by peers.
 From children to adults, literature shows that people understand the concept of isolation and fear the repercussions of being isolated from groups of which they are a member.
 Fearing isolation, people did not feel free to speak up if they feel they hold dissenting views, which means people restrict themselves to having conversation with like-minded individuals, or have no conversation whatsoever.
 Witschge further explained, "Whether it is fear of harming others, or fear to get harmed oneself, there are factors that inhibit people from speaking freely, and which thus results in a non-ideal type of discussion, as it hinders diversity and equality of participants and viewpoints to arise fully."

 The medium of the Internet has the power to free people from the fear of social isolation, and in doing so, shuts down the spiral of silence.
 One article demonstrates that social media can weaken the fear of isolation.
 The research shows that the vocal minority who hold racist viewpoints are willing to express unpopular views on Facebook.
 The Internet allows people to find a place where they can find groups of people with like mindsets and similar points of view.
 Van Alstyne and Brynjolfsson stated that "Internet users can seek out interactions with like-minded individuals who have similar values, and thus become less likely to trust important decisions to people whose values differ from their own."
 The features of the Internet could not only bring about more people to deliberate by freeing people of psychological barriers, but also bring new possibilities in that it "makes manageable large-scale, many-to-many discussion and deliberation."
 Unlike traditional media that limit participation, the Internet brings the characteristics of empowerment, enormous scales of available information, specific audiences can be targeted effectively and people can be brought together through the medium.